John Jensen: International career

 Jensen scored four goals in 69 appearances for the Denmark national team between 1987 and 1995.
-He appeared at Euro 1992, and is noted for scoring the first goal in the Final of an eventual 2–0 victory against Germany.
+When he appeared at Euro 1992, he scored the first goal in the Final of an eventual 2–0 victory against Germany.

 During the years he spent at Arsenal, Jensen scored two goals in 21 games for the Denmark national team: one against Albania in 1993 and one against Belgium in 1994.

 Coaching career

 Jensen retired from full-time playing in 1999 and accepted the job of player/manager at Herfølge BK, a small Danish club, and immediately made a name for himself by winning the Danish Superliga on his first attempt.
 However, Herfølge's success was short-lived, and they were relegated from the Superliga in the 2001 season.
 Jensen's reputation with his old club was good enough to secure him a move back to Brøndby IF, as assistant manager to Michael Laudrup, a position he held until June 2006, when Jensen and Laudrup did not extend their contracts with the club.

-When Laudrup in 2007 was named new manager at Spanish side Getafe, Jensen followed him as assistant manager.
+When Laudrup 2007 was named new manager at Spanish side Getafe, Jensen followed him as assistant manager.
 Laudrup quit Getafe after only one season, taking Jensen with him.
 On 12 January 2009, Jensen started as manager of Danish Superliga side Randers FC.
 On 6 October 2009, Jensen was sacked from Randers FC after a series of nine losses and two draws in 11 matches.

 On 12 January 2011, he signed a six-month contract with Blackburn Rovers to become assistant manager and work alongside Steve Kean.
 On 23 May 2011, he signed a new deal one-year deal to remain as Steve Kean's assistant at Blackburn.

 On 29 September 2011, he left Blackburn Rovers.

 On 11 October 2012, he was appointed consultant for Brøndby IF by manager Auri Skarbalius.

 On 27 May 2014, he was named new manager of Danish club Fremad Amager replacing Tim Ilsø.

 In September 2018, it was announced that Jensen would take temporary charge of the Denmark national team for their replacement team's friendly match against Slovakia, following a dispute between the Danish Football Union and players, which also involved incumbent head coach Åge Hareide.
-"When I say yes to help it's because I feel very strongly for the national team as an institution, and because the most important thing must be that the games will be played after all", said Jensen.
+"When I say yes to help, it's because I feel very strongly for the national team as an institution, and because the most important thing must be that the games will be played after all", said Jensen.